 The Man of Dust; the Man of Heaven

-47 The first man was from the earth, a man of dust; the second man is from heaven.
-48 As was the man of dust, so also are those who are of the dust, and as is the man of heaven, so also are those who are of heaven.
-49 Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven.
-1 Corinthians 15:47-49
+The first man was from the earth, a man of dust; the second man is from heaven.
+As was the man of dust, so also are those who are of the dust, and as is the man of heaven, so also are those who are of heaven.
+Just as we have borne the image of the man of dust, we shall also bear the image of the man of heaven.
+First Corinthians 15:47-49

-Proverbs talks about life, but life in this world, for the most part.
+Proverbs talks about life–but life in this world, for the most part.
 There are numerous keys to a joyful, peaceful, prosperous life.
 All things being equal, these maxims hold true, but all things are not equal.
 So the Proverbs will not “work” 100% of the time.
 There are exceptions.
 Sometimes good, industrious people suffer setbacks despite their best efforts.
-Righteousness leads to life rather than death, but, in the short run, the only perfectly righteous Man who ever lived died a horrible death.
-More about that in a minute.
+Righteousness leads to life rather than death, yet the only perfectly righteous Man who ever lived died a horrible death.

 So Proverbs tell us how we ought to seek to live, being diligent in our work, kind toward others, speaking well of our neighbor, etc. These are good and right ways to live whether we get all the benefits promised or not.
 But in the gospel we learn that our good deeds are not sufficient to save us from eternal death.
 Jesus taught that “unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven” (Matthew 5:20).
 Jesus shed His blood for the forgiveness of the sins of many, because there was no other way (Matthew 26:26-28).